paulden/albot-pennyfred/README.md

 ### Important

-You have to get your own API keys to use this program (OpenWeatherMap, Google API and Twitter API).
+You have to get your own API keys to use this program (OpenWeatherMap, Google API, Buffer API and Twitter API).

 The keys you may find in this repository (if there are some) are private and should be treated as such.

 ## Run it locally

 Currently, the project is divided in two main parts:
-- The Rest API part, developed with Django, which is here to feed information and (TODO) record logs
+- The Rest API part, developed with Django, which is here to feed information and record logs
 - The Twitter interface, developed using Tweepy, which is here to stream Twitter feed and post status when needed

 This architecture was made out of flexibility to allow easy iterations on this (very) initial work.